-Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 72% of Q2 2017 Pooled Revenue, had SSS(1) declines of 0.1% and 1.0% for Q2 2017 and YTD 2017, respectively.
-Q2 2017 SSS(1) were impacted by sales declines at two restaurants affected by their weakened local economies (Jack Astor's in Calgary, Alberta, and Jack Astor's in St. John's, Newfoundland), and a decline in beverage sales.
-These unfavourable impacts were partially offset by the positive impact on SSS(1) from the 2017 IIHF World Junior Hockey Championship, which took place in Toronto, Ontario during December 2016, particularly at locations near the Air Canada Centre.
-In addition to the aforementioned factors impacting Q2 2017 SSS(1), YTD 2017 SSS(1) were negatively impacted by the closure of six Jack Astor's locations for renovations compared to two locations in YTD 2016, partially offset by the positive impact from the World Cup of Hockey, which took place in Toronto during September 2016.
+Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 74% of Q1 2017 Pooled Revenue, had a SSS(1) decline of 1.8% for the 12-week period ended November 20, 2016.
+SSS(1) were impacted by sales declines at two restaurants affected by their weakened local economies (Jack Astor's in Calgary, Alberta, and Jack Astor's in St. John's, Newfoundland), a decline in beverage sales, and the closure of four Jack Astor's locations for renovations during the quarter, for a combined total of 20 days.
+These unfavourable impacts were partially offset by the positive impact on SSS(1) from the World Cup of Hockey, which took place in Toronto, Ontario during September 2016, particularly at locations near the Air Canada Centre.
 SIR management continues to review its beverage programs with a view to improving sales.
 SIR also plans to continue with renovations at additional Jack Astor's in order to drive SSSG(1).
 These renovations include enhanced beverage programs to also help drive beverage sales.

-Canyon Creek had SSS(1) declines of 5.6% and 4.5% for Q2 2017 and YTD 2017, respectively.
-The SSS(1) declines are primarily due to the impact of a recent significant competitive intrusion at one of the eight Canyon Creek locations, which had SSS(1) declines of 23% in Q2 2017 and 22% in YTD 2017.
+Canyon Creek had a SSS(1) decline of 3.3% for the 12-week period ended November 20, 2016.
+The Q1 2017 SSS(1) decline is primarily due to the impact of a recent significant competitive intrusion at one of the eight Canyon Creek locations, which had a decline of 22%.

-Scaddabush/Alice Fazooli's generated SSSG(1) of 3.5% and 7.9% for Q2 2017 and YTD 2017, respectively, primarily due to the strong performance of Scaddabush and SIR's continuation of its program to convert the Alice Fazooli's concept into the popular Scaddabush brand.
-Since introducing its new Scaddabush concept, SIR has converted two Alice Fazooli's restaurants (Mississauga and Richmond Hill, Ontario) into Scaddabush locations, and opened three new Scaddabush restaurants, one at the intersection of Yonge Street and Gerrard Street in downtown Toronto, Ontario, one in Scarborough, Ontario, and one on Front Street in downtown Toronto that opened during Q1 2017.
-The strong combined Scaddabush/Alice Fazooli's SSSG(1) for Q2 2017 and YTD 2017 has been partially offset by SSS(1) declines at the two remaining Alice Fazooli's locations that have not yet been converted to Scaddabush.
-SIR is currently in the process of converting the Alice Fazooli's location in Oakville, Ontario and plans to complete the conversion of the remaining location by the end of calendar year 2017.
-These Alice Fazooli's locations will be treated as New Closed Restaurants, and the Scaddabush restaurants will be treated as New Additional Restaurants.
-Beginning in the quarter each of these Alice Fazooli's restaurants are closed (Q3 2017 for the Oakville location), their respective sales will be excluded, retroactively, from the calculation of SSS(1), as would be any permanently closed location.
-The new Scaddabush location in Scarborough was added to Royalty Pooled Restaurants on January 1, 2017, and the locations are not currently part of the above mentioned SSS(1).
+Scaddabush/Alice Fazooli's generated SSSG(1) of 12.8% for the 12-week period ended November 20, 2016, primarily due to the strong performance of Scaddabush and SIR's continuation of its program to evolve the Alice Fazooli's concept into the popular Scaddabush brand.
+Since introducing its new Scaddabush concept, SIR has renovated and converted two Alice Fazooli's restaurants (Mississauga and Richmond Hill, Ontario) into Scaddabush locations, and opened three new Scaddabush restaurants, one at the intersection of Yonge Street and Gerrard Street in downtown Toronto, Ontario, one in Scarborough, Ontario, and one on Front Street in downtown Toronto that opened during Q1 2017.
+The strong combined Scaddabush/Alice Fazooli's SSSG(1) for Q1 2017 has been partially offset by SSS(1) declines at the two remaining Alice Fazooli's locations that have not yet been converted to Scaddabush.
+SIR intends to convert these two remaining Alice Fazooli's restaurants during calendar year 2017.
+The new Scaddabush locations in Scarborough and on Front Street in downtown Toronto will be added to Royalty Pooled Restaurants on January 1, 2017 and January 1, 2018, respectively, and are not currently part of the above mentioned SSS(1).

-The downtown Toronto Signature Restaurants generated SSSG(1) of 9.2% and 6.5% for Q2 2017 and YTD 2017, respectively.
-The Loose Moose continues to post strong SSSG(1) due in part to the impact of favourable guest traffic driven by the above mentioned World Cup of Hockey in September 2016 and the 2017 IIHF World Junior Hockey Championship in December 2016.
+The downtown Toronto Signature Restaurants generated $SSSG^{(1)}$ of 3.9% for the 12-week period ended November 20, 2016.
+The Loose Moose continues to post strong $SSSG^{(1)}$ due in part to the impact of favourable guest traffic driven by the World Cup of Hockey in September 2016.
 In addition, Duke's Refresher & Bar continues to demonstrate improved sales performance.
-The above mentioned SSSG(1) does not include Far Niente/FOUR/Petit Four, as this location was closed effective October 15, 2016.
+The above mentioned $SSSG^{(1)}$ does not include Far Niente/FOUR/Petit Four, as this location was closed effective October 15, 2016.